bjorn-cpu/tic-tac-toe/README.md

 # Tic Tac Toe Game

-A simple Tic Tac Toe game built with Python and PyGame.
+A simple Tic Tac Toe game made with Python and PyGame.

 ## How to Play